Understanding the Performance Horizon of the Latest ML Workloads with NonGEMM Workloads: Performance Characterization Methodology

-To evaluate the collected models, \bench utilizes real data from popular datasets in each domain.
+\betterparagraph{Datasets} To evaluate the models, \bench utilizes real datasets popular in each domain.
 We use ImageNet 2012 ~\cite{imagenet_cvpr09} and MS COCO ~\cite{lin2014microsoft} for computer vision tasks.
-As for language models, we use wikitext dataset available on HuggingFace \cite{hfwikitext}.
+As for language models, we use wikitext dataset \cite{wikitext} available on HuggingFace.
+For custom models, \bench allows users to specify their own dataset for their models.